 The survey also revealed that advanced prostate cancer treatment frequently stops some patients from doing day-to-day activities that they consider important, such as working, taking care of/playing with grandchildren or other young family members, exercising and doing housework/chores.

-39 out of 50 advanced prostate cancer patients surveyed said it is important to discuss with their doctor the potential impact of treatment on day-to-day activities.
+All 35 advanced prostate cancer patients surveyed said it is important to discuss a treatment’s potential impact on day-to-day activities with their doctor.

-While 39 of 50 advanced prostate cancer surveyed said potential side effects are an important factor in treatment conversations, only 27 of the 41 respondents receiving medical treatment said it was part of their discussions with their doctors.
+While all 35 advanced prostate cancer surveyed said potential side effects are an important factor in treatment conversations with their doctor, only 23 said it was part of their discussions with their doctors.